Sunday, December 21, 2014

 Ups and Downs :: First Week Post-Transplant

 Day +1.
-A top hat for Jade before she had
+A top hat for Jade before she had to use it daily for its intended purpose. |

 There's nothing that will end the semi-sleep state of a watchful parent in a hospital more abruptly than your child's voice calling your name.